ketpradh/surfs_up/README.md

 # Surfs_up by Ketaki
 ## Overview of the analysis
 This project helps W.Avy to undertand the temperature patterns in Oahu, for the months of June and December.
-This analysis will help him decide if investing in the surf and icecream shop business is profitable year round.
+This analysis will help him decide if investing in the surf and icecream shop business would be sustainable and profitable year-round.
 ## Results:
 From the analysis, we can see that the June and December temperature statistics are as follows:
 #### June: